 WordPress is a very popular web development platform.
-With more than 72 million WordPress sites on the Web (and still counting!), an estimated 35percent of ecommerce websites powered by WooCommerce, the ecommerce plugin for WordPress, WordPress deserve the interests it gets.
+With more than 72 million WordPress sites on the Web (and still counting!), an estimated 35 percent of e-commerce websites powered by WooCommerce, the eCommerce plugin for WordPress, WordPress deserves the interest it gets.

-Google has announce the website speed is now a ranking factor.
-Data have also shown that slow websites loose conversion and does not serve users a good browsing experience.
+Google has announced that website speed is now a ranking factor.
+Data have also shown that slow websites lose conversion and do not serve users a good browsing experience.
 With Google also placing higher weight on user experience, running a slow website tells Google that you do not deserve a top position in its search engine result pages.

 In this post, we once again visit the issue of how you can boost the speed of your WordPress website.
 Beyond the simple tricks of removing unnecessary plug-ins and themes, modest changes to your site can help you improve performance.
 We will examine all that and do hope you find it helpful in improving your website speed.